 [ New to real estate investing?
 Take a 60-minute online training class and learn how to complete your first deal, step-by-step! ]

-Buying a house in Miami will get more expensive: The median house price in Miami has increased 20.1% over the last year.
-The increase was directly correlated to more competition, less inventory, lower interest rates and bigger savings accounts.
+Buying a house in Miami will get more expensive: The median house price in Miami has increased 27.4% over the last year.
+The increase was directly correlated to supply and demand constraints brought about by the pandemic.
 That said, there’s nothing to suggest the same indicators won’t drive prices higher over the next 12 months.
-Inventory isn’t expected to ease anytime soon and more people will want to buy before interest rates jump, which could lead to an additional 16.2% increase in local home values.
+While demand is certainly declining in the wake of higher mortgage rates and a looming recession, the city’s 25.2 weeks of supply isn’t enough to keep up with pent-up demand.
+The lack of housing could increase home prices another 2.0% by the end of 2023.

 Rental properties will be the most viable investment strategy: Home price appreciation has detracted from profit margins, effectively making rehabs less attractive to investors.
 However, the same indicators that lowered profit margins on flips made rental properties more attractive.
-In particular, rents have increased at nearly twice the rate of home values in Miami.
+In particular, rents have recently increased at a faster pace than home values in Miami.
 Perhaps even more importantly, rents should continue to increase as long as home prices do.
 With more people being relegated to the renter pool, landlords stand to benefit immensely.

 Miami Housing Market Trends 2022